SCOTT FISH BOWL 11 CHARITY

 Veridian Co-Owner, Marc Mathyk

-After having researched and talking directly to Right To Play, Marc and Will knew that this would be the charity for their efforts around SFB11.
+After researching and talking directly to Right To Play, Marc and Will knew that this would be the charity for their efforts around SFB11.

 Veridian Global Co-Owner, Will Harris